Halloween and Other Seasons by Al Sarrantonio

 - Finished reading it on August 05, 1999

-- Compared with past Hot Blood compilations, this one was not as thrilling.
+- Compared with past HOT BLOOD compilations, this one was not as thrilling.
 There were too many stories that I had read before elsewhere or stories that were just not exciting.
 They seemed to lack a lot of passion and came across as monotonous and repetitive.
 Or they read well for the bulk of the story but then lacked any kind of decent ending; they just faded in to oblivion or ended too predictably.
 The ones that I did like are ...

 "The Great White Light" by Greg Kihn - Two horny teens experiment with drugs and sex in San Francisco